TH3D0LPH1N/Calc-Text-Siprep/readme.md

 The full text lies within the file called "MainText.pdf"

-Chapters lie within their respective "Chapter#.pdf" files

-The tex files for each chapter are in their respective Chapter# folders
+The tex files and pdfs for each chapter are in their respective Chapter# folders

 The preamble and other commands/settings are in Support/Settings.tex